Paid Media Campaigns: 4 Reasons to Be Territorial

 When it comes to paid media do you find your self asking “Should I spend money on my own brand terms?”

 We’ve always been an advocate for bidding on brand terms, and there are a number of reasons for it.
 If it isn’t a tactic that you’re testing, we highly recommend adding it to your strategy.
-During 2016, the ad industry saw large increases in brand spending, increased competition and rising Cost-Per-Clicks (CPC); and in we expect this trend to continue.
+During 2016, the ad industry saw large increases in brand spending, increased competition and rising Cost-Per-Clicks (CPC); and we expect this trend to continue.

 Don’t let the search engine dictate what’s shown.
 You have the ability to show prospective customers exactly what you want them to see, guiding them down the path to conversion.
 Targeting users that are in different stages of your sales funnel, with specific creative aimed at answering the questions they’re asking will ultimately help improve your conversion rates because of the enhanced user experience.
-Paid media is also a way to compliment organic results by including information that most likely won’t be shown in the organic listing or local pack.
+Paid media is also a way to complement organic results by including information that most likely won’t be shown in the organic listing or local pack.

 Maybe you have an ecommerce site and you want to promote gift cards during the holiday season.
 A paid ad allows you to push this specific creative as well as land the user on the page where they can ultimately make a purchase.